HappylabWien/raspi-fabman/README.md

 ### Software Installation

-All of the above use cases are based on this library.
+All of the above use cases are based on this library running on a [RasPi 3 B+](https://www.amazon.de/UCreate-Raspberry-Pi-Desktop-Starter/dp/B07BNPZVR7).
 The first thing to do is to install the library on your Raspberry Pi as follows.

 #### Install Image File